gradle/gradle/subprojects/docs/src/samples/compositeBuilds/basic/README.md

 includeBuild '../my-utils'
 ```

 Note that it is not yet possible to execute tasks in an included build from the command line.
-Instead, the build user must execute tasks defined in the composite build, and these tasks must declare dependencies on tasks in the included builds.
+Instead, the build user must create delegating tasks in the composite.

 ```
 task run {